Pete Best: Band chemistry

 McCartney explained why Geoff Britton, one-time drummer in his subsequent band Wings, "didn't last long" in that group: "It's like in the Beatles, we had Pete Best.
-He was a really good drummer, but there just was something, he wasn't quite like the rest of us, we had like a sense of humour in common and he was nearly in with it all, but it's a fine line, you know, as to what is exactly in and what is nearly in.
+He was a really good drummer, but there just was something; he wasn't quite like the rest of us; we had like a sense of humour in common, and he was nearly in with it all, but it's a fine line, you know, as to what is exactly in and what is nearly in.
 So he left the band and we were looking for someone who would fit."
 He told Mark Lewisohn, similarly, that when George Martin suggested "changing" their drummer the Beatles responded: "Well, we're quite happy with him, he works great in the clubs", but also that "Pete had never quite been like the rest of us.
-We were the wacky trio and Pete was perhaps a little more sensible; he was slightly different from us, he wasn't quite as artsy as we were."
+We were the wacky trio, and Pete was perhaps a little more sensible; he was slightly different from us; he wasn't quite as artsy as we were."

-Harrison said that "Pete kept being sick and not showing up for gigs" and admitted, "I was quite responsible for stirring things up.
+Harrison said, "Pete kept being sick and not showing up for gigs", and admitted, "I was quite responsible for stirring things up.
 I conspired to get Ringo in for good; I talked to Paul and John until they came round to the idea."